vertica/VerticaPy/docs/source/connectors.rst

           :class-card: custom-card-5
           :class-img-top: custom-class-img-top-6

-          Load data directly, or run queries from a remote database
+          Load data directly, or run queries from a remote database.

     .. grid-item::